Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Fault-tolerant gadgets and abbreviations

 The level-$(l-1)$ stabilizer circuit for the encoding by itself is non-fault-tolerant in the sense that one fault among the level-$(l-1)$ locations of the circuit may lead to an uncorrectable error at the end of the circuit; to remedy this, verification is performed by measuring the logical $Z$ operators of all the logical qubits, and all the $Z$ generators of the stabilizer, for each of the $K^{(l-1)}$ code blocks of $\Q_{r_l}$.
 To measure these operators without destroying the state itself, another set of $N_{r_l}$ level-$(l-1)$ registers are prepared in logical $\Ket{0}^{\otimes K^{(l)}}$ by the same non-fault-tolerant level-$(l-1)$ stabilizer circuit, and all the syndromes are extracted at once by the constant-depth \textsc{CNOT}-gate operations in the level-$(l-1)$ circuit of Fig.~\ref{fig:preparation_0}.
-We obtain each syndrome from the measurement outcomes by classical computation using the description of the logical $Z$ operators and the $Z$ stabilizer generators; then, the state is discarded unless no error is detected from these syndromes~\cite{G}.
-This ensures that a fault in a single location leading to incorrigible multiple $X$ errors is always discarded.
-Note that since $\Ket{0}$ is stabilized by $Z$, i.e., $Z\Ket{0}=\Ket{0}$, detection of $Z$ errors is unnecessary for verifying $\Ket{0}$; that is, multiple $Z$ errors before the ideal decoder in~\eqref{eq:prepB} may lead to a logical $Z$ error, but do not change the decoded state.
-Conditioned on the success of the post-selection, the preparation gadget with this verification thus satisfies the conditions~\eqref{eq:prepA} and~\eqref{eq:prepB} of fault tolerance.
+We obtain each syndrome from the measurement outcomes by classical computation using the description of the logical $Z$ operators and the $Z$ stabilizer generators.

-Without any fault, post-selection in the verification succeeds with probability $1$.
-With a single fault occurring with probability $p$, the post-selection may lead to an $O(\nicefrac{1}{p})$ multiplicative factor in runtime to repeat the post-selections until getting at least one success in expectation.
-But this runtime of the post-selections becomes negligible as the concatenation level gets larger, up to an overall constant factor, due to the doubly exponential error suppression as shown by the threshold theorem in Sec.~\ref{sec:threshold_proof}.
-As a result, the extra circuit depth and the overhead arising from the post-selections becomes as small as constant asymptotically.